 networks (like GSM/UMTS), will, over the course of time, replace circuit switched networks.

-CEN/TS 17184 provides High Level Application Protocols (HLAP) for eCall using IMS over packet
+EN 17184 provides High Level Application Protocols (HLAP) for eCall using IMS over packet switched

-switched networks.
-It provides the equivalent of EN 16062 for circuit switched networks and should be
+networks.
+It provides the equivalent of EN 16062 for circuit switched networks and should be suitable

-suitable for all/any packet switched networks and wireless access such as LTE, NR and their successors.
+for all/any packet switched networks and wireless access such as LTE, NR and their successors.
+A new

-A new Standards Deliverable EN 17905 has been developed for the provision of eCall HLAP in hybrid
+Standards Deliverable EN 17905 has been developed for the provision of eCall HLAP in hybrid circuit

-area of eCall.
-In other areas both circuit switched and packet switched networks will co-exist, but there
+In some areas both circuit switched and packet switched networks will co-exist, but there will be areas

-will be areas that only have packet switched network services.
-This document specifies the protocols in
+that only have packet switched network services.
+This document specifies the protocols in this hybrid

 NOTE 2 A (possibly) large number of vehicles support circuit switched in-band eCall only (and not eCall using